Mercury Hits New Highs As Heatwaves Scorch The Globe - UrduPoint

 Mercury Hits New Highs As Heatwaves Scorch The Globe

-Temperatures reached new highs on Monday as heatwaves and wildfires scorched parts of the Northern Hemisphere, forcing the evacuation of 1,200 children close to a Greek seaside resort

-ATHENS, Italy, (UrduPoint / Pakistan Point News - 17th Jul, 2023 ) :Temperatures reached new highs on Monday as heatwaves and wildfires scorched parts of the Northern Hemisphere, forcing the evacuation of 1,200 children close to a Greek seaside resort.
+Athens, (UrduPoint / Pakistan Point News - 18th Jul, 2023 ) :Temperatures reached new highs on Monday as heatwaves and wildfires scorched swathes of the Northern Hemisphere, forcing the evacuation of 1,200 children close to a Greek seaside resort.

 Health authorities have sounded alarms from North America to Europe and Asia, urging people to stay hydrated and shelter from the burning sun, in a stark reminder of the effects of global warming.

-Near Athens, a forest fire flared in strong winds by the popular beach town of Loutraki where the mayor said holiday camps for youngesters had come under threat.
+Near Athens, a forest fire flared in strong winds by the popular beach town of Loutraki where the mayor said holiday camps for youngsters had come under threat.

 Europe, the globe's fastest-warming continent, was bracing for its hottest-ever temperature on Italy's islands of Sicily and Sardinia, where a high of 48 degrees Celsius (118 degrees Fahrenheit) is predicted, according to the European Space Agency.

-The United Nations on Wednesday validated the European heat record of 48.8C set in Sicily in 2021.
+The United Nations validated the European heat record of 48.8C set in Sicily in 2021.

-"The extreme weather -- an increasingly frequent occurrence in our warming climate -- is having a major impact on human health, ecosystems, economies, agriculture, energy and water supplies," said World Meteorological Organization (WMO) Secretary-General Petteri Taalaswwo.
+"The extreme weather ... is having a major impact on human health, ecosystems, economies, agriculture, energy and water supplies," said World Meteorological Organization (WMO) Secretary-General Petteri Taalas.

-"This underlines the increasing urgency of cutting greenhouse gas emissions as quickly and as deeply as possible."
-In Rome, American Colman Peavy could not believe the heat as he sipped a cappuccino at a cafe with his wife Ana at the start of a two-week vacation.
+"This underlines the increasing urgency of cutting greenhouse gas emissions as quickly and as deeply as possible." - 'We thought we'd escape' - In Rome, American Colman Peavy could not believe the heat as he sipped a cappuccino at a cafe with his wife Ana at the start of a two-week vacation.

 "We're from Texas and it's really hot there, we thought we would escape the heat but it's even hotter here," said the 30-year-old.